TUSCARORA LAPIDARY SOCIETY, INC.

 Prerequisites: must have taken a cabochon course or equivalent and have taken a silver class or have knowledge of soldering.
 The art of channel jewelry includes the skills of soldering strips of silver together to outline a picture or figure, as in a line drawing, then soldering it to a silver back.
 The spaces (or channels) between these silver strips are then filled with accurately cut stones.
 During the course the student will make one piece of channel.
 Although having some equipment at home is not necessary, it will help in the timely completion of the project.

-This five-week course (or one-day seminar) will begin to instruct the student on the differences among gems and minerals and how to identify them.
+In this course, students will begin to learn the differences among gems and minerals and how to identify them.

-In this class, typically a one- or two-day seminar, students will learn to form a tree using wire that will then be attached to a decorative base.
+In this class students will learn to form a tree using wire that will then be attached to a decorative base.
 Small, tumbled pieces of gem stones will then be attached to the branches.
 Tools needed: Pliers (flat nose, round and regular nose), wire cutter, 527 glue (get at the craft store), ruler, pencil and paper for notes.
 Wire, tumbled gem stones, and stones for the base of the trees can be purchased at class.

 In this class, students will be introduced to making beads out of various colors of Moretti/Effetre glass by working at a torch.
 The class will include safety instruction, basic bead forming techniques, and various types of surface decoration.